Year of entry 2024

 This Masters degree is a great fit for students interested in environmental processes and using data-driven solutions to provide insight for the future of our planet at multiple scales.
 As well as equipping you with data science skills that are relevant to many industries, the course prepares you for careers where having contextual understanding of environmental data is vital, such as in local government, consultancies and the energy sector, amongst others.

 The course combines technical training in data science with a rich exploration of urban systems and policy, enabling you to create novel data analyses that are informed by a contextual understanding of cities.

 In the first term, the course will introduce you to the theory and application of urban data science, through two complementary modules: Data Science for Urban Systems, and Analysing Cities.
 The first of these will provide a foundation in data science training, combining real-world data sets, analytics, and applications across a diverse range of contemporary urban contexts.

 Analysing Cities will focus on understanding and analysing cities from a complex system perspective using an interdisciplinary approach, to consider how we plan, organise, and evaluate cities, and address future challenges.
-You will also be given an introduction into programming (currently using Python) on the Programming for Data Science module, parented by the School of Computing.
+You'll also be given an introduction into programming (currently using Python) on the Programming for Data Science module, parented by the School of Computing.